Your glasses prescription explained

 Short and long sighted

 If you see a (–) symbol next to or above a number in the (SPH) section - you have a short sighted prescription.
-Although you can normally see things close up, far away distances would be a blur.
+Although you can normally see things close up or sometimes really close up.
+Far away distances would be a blur.

 If you see a (+) symbol in the (SPH) section next to or above a number, you have a long sighted prescription.
 This doesn’t always mean you can see things far away and need a correction for close up tasks such as reading.
 As sometimes long sighted people struggle to see things far away too.

-Far sighted - the light focuses too far or if you are short sighted - light focuses too short.
+Far sighted the light focuses too far or if you are short sighted the light focuses too short.

 Dioptre

-A Dioptre is the main measurement used in optics and is based on focal lengths measured in meters.
+A Dioptre is main measurement used in optics and is based on focal lengths measured in meters.
+For example a 1.00 Dioptre spectacle lens will focus 1 meter away while a 10.00 Dioptre spectacle lens will focus in 0.1 meters (10cm)

 The first box you find on your prescription is the SPH (Sphere).
 This is known as the lens power.
 The higher the number the stronger the spectacle lens required to correct your vision.
 These numbers rise in increments of 0.25 Dioptres with either a + or a – symbol in front of or above it.
 Sometimes if you require no power you may sometimes find a ∞ symbol (Infinity) this is taken as 0.00 (No power required)